SkiFire13/master-thesis/chapters/background/1-lattices-tuples.typ

   - (Join): $forall s in S. join S sub s$ and $forall t in X. forall s in S. t sub s => t sub join S$ ]

 Meet and join do not always exist, but when they do it can be proven that they are unique.
-We will however work with posets where they always exist for our purposes.
+For our purposes we will however be interested in posets where meet and join always exists, also called lattices.

 #definition("lattice")[
   Let $(L, sub)$ be a poset.
 It is also a lattice if meet and join exist for every pair of elements, that is given $x, y in L$ both $meet {x, y}$ and $join {x, y}$ are defined.
 ]

+// TODO: Bottom and Top

 #definition("complete lattice")[
   Let $(L, sub)$ be a lattice.
 It is also a complete lattice if meet and join exist for every subset, that is given $S subset.eq L$ both $meet S$ and $join S$ are defined.